 How to Pitch and Submit an Article

-Step 1: Pitch a Feature Article, Expert Article, or Travel Essay
+Step 1: Pitch a Feature Article or Guest Post

 Once ready, fill out the form below as completely as possible to give your article pitch the best chance of being accepted.
-Please note that if you upload a Feature Article or Expert Article via our article submission form without getting it approved via the following pitch form, your article will be treated as if it’s an unpaid Traveler Article/Guest Post.
+Please note that if you upload a Feature Article via our article submission form without getting it approved via the following pitch form, your article will be treated as if it’s an unpaid Traveler Article/Guest Post.

 Step 2: Our editor will contact you if we are able to accept your pitch.